-BSS Type: The Basic Service Set Type allows you to select from AP BSS, Ad Hoc, or Both.

-Band: Select the type of network (bands 11b and 11g) that you would like the AP detection to search on.

-Security: Select the Security type OFF, WEP, WPA-Enterprise, WPA-Personal, detection.

-WPA2-Enterprise, WPA2-Personal, WPA-Auto-Enterprise, and WPA-Auto-Personal that you would like to consider during AP on your criteria from above (BSS Type, Band, and Security).
-If the AP is in the same network, or if you know the AP, just click on "Add"

-Rogue AP List: This window shows all of the neighbor APs detected, which is based to save it to the AP list.
+BSS Type: The Basic Service Set Type allows you to select from AP BSS, Ad Hoc. or Both.
+Select the type of network (bands 11a, 11b, and 11g) that you would Band: like the AP detection to search on.
+Select the Security type (Off, WEP, WPA, or WPA2) that you Security: would like to be consider during AP detection.
+Roque AP List: This window shows all of the neighbor APs detected, which is based on your criteria from above (BSS Type, Band, and Security).
+If the AP is in the same network, or if you know the AP, just click on "Add" to save it to the AP list.
 AP List: This window shows all of the APs that are allowed access on the network.